 A/N: So I've been sitting on this one for a while.
 Recently I've gotten on a real Western kick, and it ultimately inspired what is sure to be a wildly historically inaccurate fanfic.
 Wow.
 Never thought I would go here, and yet, I'm psyched.

 "Calamity" Jane Rizzoli had a voice like sin.

 If she spoke your name with it, God have mercy on you: whether she was angry with you or not, it would take legions of self-control to keep yourself from falling to the floor at the sound of it.
 For many an unlucky soul, Jane's voice was the last sound to ever pass through their ears.
-It was deep, it was rough, it was sensual.
+It was deep; powerful as a church bell.
 When you heard that voice, you knew you were encountering a woman who had really experienced life—really swept into each corner of it, exploring every nook and cranny she could, and never resting for a second.
 A new mountain to be climbed?
 Jane was on it.
 A new lake to be explored?
 Jane was in it.
 A wild animal taking out your cattle?
 Jane would be wearing its hide by the next day.

-Hers was a life Maura Isles couldn't ever have imagined in even her wildest dreams.
+Hers was a life Maura Isles could never have imagined in even her wildest dreams.

 August 4, 1884

 Has your situation in Hollow Creek improved?
 I'm afraid that Boston is getting more and more insufferable by the day.
-It has been just over a month since father's death, and without him or you here, life is becoming quite intolerable.
-People I had counted among friends have turned on me, and have laughed at my hopes and ambitions.
+It has been just nearly five months since father's death, and without him or you here, life is becoming quite intolerable.
+People I had counted among friends have turned against me, and have laughed at my hopes and ambitions.
+It seems only a matter of time before I will be run out of town!
 I feel despondent and lonely.
 I've enough money saved up for fare to Arizona, and wish you would allow me to at least stay near you.
 Is there a doctor in Hollow Creek?
 Perhaps he could use the help of a humble nurse.